Locked-chess-official/modules_for_freethreading/README.md

 pip install modules_for_freethreading
 ```

 The code below is an example of using the `numpy` module.
-If the `numpy` module is not compatible with the current python execution environment, it will be reinstalled for the currently version.
+If the `numpy` module is not compatible with the current python executable version, it will be reinstalled for the corrently version.
 ```python
 import modules_for_freethreading
 modules_for_freethreading.add_module("numpy")